keikhcheung/keikhcheung.github.io/_posts/portfolio/2020-02-01-chamrousse.md

 ---

 # Problem
 Chamrousse Tourism Office website dates back to 2010.
-Its convoluted information architecture has made the access to alerts, promotional offers, facility information and activity plans lost in an enigmatic navigation; content scattered all around the site.💆🏽‍♀️💆🏻‍♂️
+Its convoluted information architecture has made the access to alerts, promotional offers, facility information and activity plans lost in an enigmatic navigation.
+Content was scattered all around the site.💆🏽‍♀️💆🏻‍♂️

 ![Chamrousse Tourism Office website from 2010](/images/portfolio/chamrousse02.jpg)